dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 haystack that are precious, distinct forms of information, which should clue us into developments we must react to.
-In highly permeable, tightly connected information environments, we are more likely to receive those signals, unless we enact policy to stimulate widespread fear over anything that might be different.
-There is some information that is dangerous, but we are throwing the baby out with the bathwater.
+In highly permeable, tightly connected information environments, we are more likely to receive those signals unless we enact policy to stimulate widespread fear over anything that might be different.
+Some information is dangerous, but we are throwing the baby out with the bathwater.

 <a name="the-birds-eye-view-of-social-physics" />

 # [The Bird's Eye View of Social Physics](#the-birds-eye-view-of-social-physics)

 When an eagle looks down, using it's impressive eyesight to soak up what it can, does the world appear as 3D or 2D?
-It's perspective from that height provides a dimensional reduction and the details it absorbs enables it to see shapes and patterns emerge in individual and social behaviors, unaware to the animals engaging in those
+Its perspective from that height provides a dimensional reduction and the details it absorbs enables it to see shapes and patterns emerge in individual and social behaviors, unaware to the animals engaging in those